Madigan re-elected Illinois speaker, nears US tenure record

 SPRINGFIELD, Ill.
-(AP) — Michael Madigan was re-elected Wednesday to a 17th term leading the Illinois House, putting him on track to soon become the nation’s longest-serving statehouse speaker in more than a century, but he faces an ongoing budget crisis and a shrinking Democratic majority.
+(AP) — The Illinois House re-elected Michael Madigan on Wednesday to a 17th term as its leader, putting him on track to soon become the longest-serving statehouse speaker in modern U.S. history, and he pledged to help find a solution to the state’s ongoing budget stalemate.

-A member of the Illinois House since 1971, Madigan has held the top job for a total of 32 years.
-According to the Illinois Campaign for Political Reform, Democrat Solomon Blatt of South Carolina served 33 years — from 1937 to 1946 and again from 1951 to 1973.
-Madigan, who was elected speaker in 1983 but lost his majority from 1995 to 1997 before retaking it, would eclipse Blatt’s tenure early next year.
+For two years the Democratic-controlled Legislature has failed to secure a budget deal with Republican Gov. Bruce Rauner, easily the top priority for the 100th General Assembly.

-The Illinois Senate took its own historic step Wednesday borne of the budget stalemate.
-The Democratic-controlled body voted for the first time to impose 10-year term limits on its leaders as both chambers got down to business in the General Assembly’s 100th session.
+In one possible sign of an olive branch to Rauner, the Senate voted unanimously to limit leaders’ tenure to 10 years — the first time the chamber has ever taken that step.

 Most Read Stories